 I also teach family relationships over the lifecourse each fall, where we explore the ways family systems and dynamics are impacted by both developmental patterns and structural, cultural and systemic realities.

-I advise both thesis and non-thesis masters students in our YFCS program.
+I advise both thesis and non-thesis masters students in our program, and serve on doctoral committees in my department.
 Students I work with are focusing on topics like: religiosity and resilience among GLBTQ+ people of color, parenting children on the autism spectrum, grief and loss in parenting, intimate partner violence, and resilience and hope among families living in poverty.
 In addition to working closely with my advisees, I also serve on doctoral committees for students across the university, in the areas of food and nutrition, sociology, gender studies, and adult education and leadership.